-- 1. Park the unit on a flat, level surface.
+- Park machine on a flat, level surface.
 Disengage the PTO, stop the engine, and engage the parking brake.
-Verify the tires are inflated to the correct pressure. - 2.
-To check the inner lift rod (A, Figure 55) timing, measure and record the distance between the inner lift pivots (B) and the inner rod pivots (C).
-Repeat for the other side of unit.
+Verify the tires are inflated to the correct pressure. - To check the inner lift rod (A, Figure 56) timing, measure and record the distance between the inner lift pivots (B) and the inner rod pivots (C).
+Repeat for other side of unit.

-- 3. To check the outer lift rod (D) timing, measure and record the distance between the outer lift pivots (E) and the outer rod pivots (F).
+- To check the outer lift rod (D) timing, measure and record the distance between the outer lift pivots (E) and the outer rod pivots (F).
 Repeat for other side of unit. - 4.
 If the measurements for the inner rods are equal, and the measurements for the outer rods are equal, no further adjustment is required.
 If the measurements are NOT equal (greater than 1/8" (3,17 mm) difference), adjustment is required, continue with Adjusting the Deck Lift Rod Timing.